junglok/tem-docs/docs/service/tools.md

 ## **ResMap**

 **Description**
-> (Resolution Map) a Python (NumPy/SciPy) application with a Tkinter GUI.
-It is an easy to use software package for computing the local resolution of 3D density maps studied in structural biology, primarily electron cryo-microscopy (cryo-EM).
-ResMap has a both a GUI (window) and a command line interface.
+> (Resolution Map) A Python (NumPy/SciPy) application with a Tkinter GUI.
+It's an easy-to-use package for computing the local resolution of 3D density maps in structural biology, primarily electron cryo-microscopy (cryo-EM).
+ResMap has both a GUI (window) and a command-line interface.

 **URL**
 > [https://resmap.sourceforge.net](https://resmap.sourceforge.net)